-New cars come with warranties that cover labor and repairs for manufacturing defects in the first few years of ownership.
-But eventually, the standard warranty will expire.
+New Mitsubishis come with factory warranties that cover labor and repairs for manufacturing defects in the first few years of ownership.
+But after this warranty expires, you'll need a Mitsubishi extended warranty to continue coverage.

-At that point, you have to make a choice - you could buy an extended warranty from the manufacturer/dealership, you could shop around and purchase a third-party extended auto warranty to provide coverage above and beyond the original warranty, or you could do nothing and risk paying out of pocket in the event of a breakdown.
+You can buy an extended warranty from the manufacturer/dealership, you can purchase a third-party extended auto warranty to provide coverage above and beyond the original warranty, or you can do nothing and risk paying out of pocket in the event of a breakdown.

 In this article, we are going to focus on the first two choices.
 We’ll review Mitsubishi’s warranty, its extended Diamond Care Protection Plan, and also a few third-party warranties.